Wednesday, February 20th, 2019

 The level of violence in the games that were played was classified by the Pan European Game Information (EU) and Entertainment Software Rating Board (US) rating systems, rather than by the players themselves.

 The teenagers answered questions about their personalities and gaming habits over the previous month, while the careers noted their recent aggressive behaviors.
-It was the first study to use the Royal Society’s registered reports approach, in which hypothesis, methods and analysis technique are […]
+It was the first study to use the Royal Society’s registered reports approach, in which hypothesis, methods and analysis technique are publicly […]

 1 Comment